Daniel-KM/Omeka-S-module-Timeline/README.md

 In all cases, it’s recommended to follow the standard [ISO 8601] as much as possible and to be as specific as possible.

+### EDTF dates (Extended Date/Time Format)

+When the module [DataTypeEdtf] is installed, EDTF dates are fully supported: intervals, seasons, approximate dates, centuries (`17XX`), and decades (`192X`).

+On the Knightlab timeline, EDTF dates are displayed with a human-readable label (via the `display_date` field).

+### Value annotations as date source

+Dates can be extracted from value annotations instead of direct item values.
+For example, if an item has `dcterms:creator` values with a `dcterms:date` in each value annotation, the timeline block can be configured to use these annotated dates.
+In the block settings, select the source property (e.g.
+`dcterms:creator`) as "Item date", then select the annotation property (e.g.
+`dcterms:date`) in the "value annotation property" field below it.

+Only the first annotated value is used per item.

 ### Parameters of the viewer